Hello, New Friends and Loyal Readers!

 Welcome to Pink Dandelions, my monthly author newsletter.

-Pink Dandelions aims to inspire with stories and ideas about purpose, creativity, the pleasures of reading and writing, and cultivating our own beautiful and meaningful lives.
-We are in this together!
-I’ll also share news & updates about my published books and stories.
+In each edition of Pink Dandelions, I talk about purpose, creativity, the pleasures of reading and writing and cultivating a beautiful and meaningful life.
+I also share news & updates about my writing life and book launches.

-If you don’t already know me, I’m Shelley Burbank, a writer from Maine and San Diego (and currently GUAM!) where I live with my husband, Craig, a.k.a.
-Hubby.
+If you don’t already know me, I’m Shelley Burbank, a writer from Maine and San Diego (and currently GUAM!) where I live with my husband, Craig.

 I also wrote on Wattpad for a time in order to benefit from the feedback of readers and to encourage others on their writing journey.
 While there, I started a short-lived magazine called Pink Dandelion Quarterly where I published works by a diverse group of women writers from all over the world.
 This newsletter is an outgrowth of that initial idea.